List of songs written by Bruno Mars

 After co-writing several songs together with the Smeezingtons, Mars worked with different producers to write several other songs, including Ronson's "Uptown Funk" and "Feel Right", both of which appeared on Ronson's Uptown Special (2015).
-He also co-wrote Cardi B's "Please Me" and "Wake Up in the Sky" by Gucci Mane and Kodak Black.
+He also co-wrote on his collaborative singles, such as "Wake Up in the Sky" (2018) with Gucci Mane and Kodak Black, "Please Me" (2019) alongside Cardi B and "Die With a Smile" (2024) with Lady Gaga.
 Mars was one of the writers of Alicia Keys's "Tears Always Win", Adele's "All I Ask", Jay-Z & Kanye West's "Lift Off" and "Welcome Back" for the soundtrack of Rio 2.
 Mars has many writing credits to his name, including several unreleased tracks.
 Music Week noted Mars's talent and proficiency in songwriting and awarded the Smeezingtons the honor of Biggest Songwriters of 2010.
 Billboard named Mars the sixth-best songwriter of 2013.
 Several award shows nominated tracks he co-wrote.
-"Fuck You", "Grenade", "Locked Out of Heaven", "That's What I Like" and "Leave the Door Open" were nominated at the Grammy Awards for Song of the Year; the latter two songs won in that category.
+"Fuck You", "Grenade", "Locked Out of Heaven", "That's What I Like", "Leave the Door Open" and "Die with a Smile" were nominated at the Grammy Awards for Song of the Year.
+"That's What I Like" and "Leave the Door Open" won in that category.